Why Live on Campus?

 - Residence hall rooms are fully-furnished and include a mini-fridge and microwave

-- Cable TV service, Internet, wireless printing, utilities, trash/recycling, laundry and meals are included
+- Internet, wireless printing, utilities, trash/recycling, laundry and meals are included (cable TV is available in some areas)

 - Housing and meal fees go on the student bill, which can be covered with student grants, scholarships and loans